 The counter has been operational for the entire season with no problems recorded.
-The counter is affected by the dumping of water from the impounding weir on the upstream lake by the local authority.
+The counter is affected by the dumping of water from the impounding weir on the upstream lake by the Local Authority who control the lake using a weir.
 Sea trout can run the counter during these events and will not be detected by the counter.
-The sea trout, counter data is more accurate in years where water levels are low and limited dumping of water from the impounding weir occurs.
+The counter data is more accurate for sea trout in years where water levels are low and limited dumping of water from the impounding weir occurs.
 The site is maintained by Galway district staff and several visits were carried out to reconfigure the counter and ensure it was counting accurately.